This post may contain affiliate links. See Disclosure

 Roasted half chicken (ask for it without the potato puree) and broccolini (ask for it without the breadcrumbs) at Wolfgang Puck Bar & Grill.

 If you just want to grab a quick meal, you could always go for a hamburger or hot dog without the bun.
-However, if you have more time to sit down and enjoy a meal, here are a few more of our favorite keto dinners available at Disney Springs:
+However, if you have more time to sit down and enjoy a meal, you have options!
+Here are a few more of our favorite keto dinners available at Disney Springs:

 - Rainforest Café: Chicken Cesar Salad (no croutons)